DasZiesel/minimp3-delphi/README.md

 ## How-to build minimp3 library

-To build a installed version of GCC 4.8.1 are required, use the batch ***buildmp3.bat*** that compile minimp3lib.cpp file.
+To build a installed version of GCC 4.8.1 are required, use the batch ***buildlib.bat*** that compile minimp3lib.cpp file.

 ### Remarks